usman-Iqbal-5/Travel_App/README.md

 # ✈️ Prototype Travel App

-A Java-based travel planning prototype that helps users explore destinations, calculate distances, and discover optimized travel routes between cities.
+A Java-based travel planning prototype that helps users explore destinations, calculate distances, and discover optimised travel routes between cities.
 Built using **object-oriented programming**, **custom data structures**, and **graph algorithms**, the app demonstrates practical use of **weighted graphs** and **Dijkstra’s algorithm** for solving real-world optimisation problems.

 ---